gleasonw/gallica-grapher/README.md

 ### A design citation

-Much of these pretty boxes and backgrounds exist thanks to inspect source and the good taste of the Lichess.com CSS designer.
+Many of these pretty boxes and backgrounds exist thanks to inspect source and the good taste of the Lichess.com CSS designer.
 Merci.